rajatvd/rajatvd.github.io/_posts/2024-10-11-Floating-Point.md

   <source src="{{site.baseurl}}/images/floating_point/mp4s/IEEE.mp4" type="video/mp4">
 </video>

+You can interactively play with floating point numbers on this great website by Bartosz Ciechanowski -- [float.exposed](https://float.exposed/).

 An important bit of nomenclature -- the value of the constant relative error in floating point is called the **machine precision**.

 * For 32-bit floats with 23-bit mantissas, the machine precision is $2^{-24} \approx 10^{-7}$.